Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Experiments

 \textbf{Ablation on Number of Keypoints.} We varied the number of keypoints in the pose priors from 4 to 32.
-The results in \textbf{Figure \ref{fig:memory-keypoint}} in \textbf{Appendix \ref{mem-keypoint-fig}} show that pose estimation accuracy improves as the number of keypoints in the prior increases.
-However, using 32 keypoints offers limited improvement compared to PPL with 16 keypoints for human pose estimation.
+The results in \textbf{Figure \ref{fig:memory-keypoint}} in \textbf{Appendix \ref{app-add-ablation}} show that pose estimation accuracy improves as the number of keypoints in the prior increases.
+However, using 32 keypoints offers limited improvement compared to PPL with 16 keypoints.